Wellesley-CS234/timeseries-peaks/README.md

 # timeseries-peaks
-Dynamically finding peak finders in a time series
+Dynamically finding peaks in a time series and annotating them.